-To prevent virtual machine users and processes from flooding the log file, which can lead to denial of service, you can limit the number and size of the log files ESX generates.
+To prevent virtual machine users and processes from flooding the log file, which can lead to denial of service, you can limit the number and size of the log files ESXi generates.

-- 1 Log in to a vCenter Server system using the vSphere Client. - 2 On the Summary tab, click Edit Settings. - 3 Select Options > General Options and make a record of the path displayed in the Virtual Machine Configuration File text box. - 4 Log into the service console and acquire root privileges.

-5 Change directories to access the virtual machine configuration file whose path you recorded in Step 3.
+- 1 Log in to a vCenter Server system using the vSphere Client. - 2 On the Summary tab, click Edit Settings. - 3 Select Options > General Options and make a record of the path displayed in the Virtual Machine Configuration File text box. - 4 Use the vifs command to get a copy of the virtual machine configuration files from the location you noted in Step 3.

 Virtual machine configuration files are located in the /vmfs/volumes/datastore directory, where datastore is the name of the storage device on which the virtual machine files reside.
-For example, if the virtual machine configuration file you obtained from the Virtual Machine Properties dialog box is [vol1]vm-finance/vm-finance.vmx, you would change to the following directory.
+For example, if the virtual machine configuration file you obtained from the Virtual Machine Properties dialog box is [vol1]vm-finance/vm-finance.vmx, use this command.